Andrés Escobar: Own goal incident and subsequent death

 The murder was widely believed to be a punishment for the own goal.
 In the UK, the BBC issued a public apology after its football pundit Alan Hansen commented during the World Cup's Round of 16 match between Argentina and Romania that "The Argentine defender warrants shooting for a mistake like that," on 3 July, a day after the murder of Escobar.

 Escobar's funeral was attended by more than 120,000 people.
 Every year people honour Escobar by bringing photographs of him to matches.
 In July 2002, the city of Medellín unveiled a statue in honour of his memory.

 Humberto Castro Muñoz, a drug cartel bodyguard in Colombia, was arrested on the night of 2 July 1994, confessing the next day to the killing of Escobar.
 Castro also worked as a driver for Santiago Gallón, who had allegedly lost heavily betting on the outcome of the game.
 He was found guilty of Escobar's murder in June 1995.
 He was sentenced to 43 years in prison.
 The sentence was later reduced to 26 years because of his submitting to the ruling penal code in 2001.
-Humberto was released on good behaviour due to further reductions from prison work and study in 2005.
+Castro was released on good behaviour due to further reductions from prison work and study in 2005.
 His three accomplices were acquitted.

 There are also allegations that the Gallón brothers bribed the Prosecutor's Office to redirect the investigation towards Castro as the triggerman – and the Prosecutor's Office contends that Castro was simply following orders from the Gallón brothers – but prosecutors lacked credible evidence to convict them.
-Pamela Cascardo, the girlfriend of Andrés Escobar, believes that the accusation of the Gallón brothers' bribery of government officials is supported by Castro's having killed a national celebrity and serving only 11 years in prison.
+Pamela Cascardo, Escobar's girlfriend at the time of the murder, believes that the accusation of the Gallón brothers' bribery of government officials is supported by Castro's having killed a national celebrity and serving only 11 years in prison.

-In 2013, then-coach Francisco Maturana denied that Escobar's murder had any connection to football or the World Cup, but rather was due to his being "in the wrong place at the wrong time" at a violent time in Colombia's history.
+In 2013, Francisco Maturana, a former coach of Escobar's, denied that his murder had any connection to football or the World Cup, but rather was due to being "in the wrong place at the wrong time" at a violent time in Colombia's history.